pranitastudent/Guju-FODMAP-CookBook/README.md

 <li> Add Recipe - A logged in user can create a recipe through the add recipe form. </li>
 <li> Logout - A logged in user can logout.</li>
 <li> Home page- Able to view all recipes and individual recipe pages.
 Search through partial/full recipe names and filter through course and allergens for recipe of choice.
 Moving through the collection of recipes using the pagination links at the bottom of the page.</li>
-<li> Recipe page- A logged in user can edit there own recipe through clicking Edit on the recipe page - filling out the form and delete their own recipe through clicking delete on the recipe page.
+<li> Recipe page- A logged in user can edit their own recipe through clicking Edit on the recipe page - filling out the form and delete their own recipe through clicking delete on the recipe page.
 <li> About Page- View the page to find out why the site was created and who created it.</li>

 </ul>